awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

 **Fields**
 + `TableName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Name of the table\.
+  The name of the table\.
 For Hive compatibility, this must be entirely lowercase\.
 + `ErrorDetail` – An [ErrorDetail](aws-glue-api-common.md#aws-glue-api-common-ErrorDetail) object\.

-  Detail about the error\.
+  The details about the error\.

 ## TableVersionError Structure<a name="aws-glue-api-catalog-tables-TableVersionError"></a>